 - 6. I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - 7.
 I shall inform the Corporate Secretary of JG Summit Holdings, Inc. of any changes in the abovementioned information within five days from its occurrence.

-Done, this , at PASIG CITY APR 1 2 2018 JOSE T. PARDO Affiant
+Done, this 0040 , at PASIG OTT APR 1 2 2010 PASIG CITY

+JOSE T. PARDO Affiant

-WPR 1 2 2019
+WAPR 1 2 2019

-SUBSCRIBED AND SWORN to before me this at , affiant personally appeared before me and exhibited to me his Tax Identification Number 116-203-611.
+at , affiant personally appeared before me and exhibited to me his Tax Identification Number 116-203-611.